vohraankita/PPS_2022/2221016/program5.md

-# Program to take input from user
+# Program 5; write a program to take input from user

 #include<stdio.h>